digital-asset/daml/lenses.md

 The explanations for the marked lines are as follows:

 * **(D)** Running a scenario has some constant overhead.
-Buy running the getter 100,000 times, we make this overhead per individual run of the getter negligible.
+By running the getter 100,000 times, we make this overhead per individual run of the getter negligible.
 However, folding over a list has some overhead too, including some overhead for each step of the fold.
-In order to account for this overhead, we use a technique that could be called "differential benchmarking": We run a slightly modified version of the benchmark above, where line (C) is replaced by `acc + r` and line (A) by `records = [1..100_00]`.
-The difference between both benchmarks will tell us how long it takes to execute line (C) 100,000 times.
+In order to account for this overhead, we use a technique that could be called "differential benchmarking": We run a slightly modified version of the benchmark above, where line (C) is replaced by `acc + r` and line (A) by `records = [1..100_000]`.
+The difference between both benchmarks will tell us how long it takes to execute `get (lens @"field1") r` 100,000 times.

 * **(A)** In order for the differential benchmarking technique to work, we need to compute the value of `records` outside of the actual measurements since allocating a list of 100,000 records takes significantly longer than allocating a list of 100,000 numbers.
 To this end, we move the definition of `records` to the top-level.
 The DAML interpreter computes top-level values the first time their value is requested and then caches this value for future requests.
 The benchmark runner fills these caches by executing the scenario once _before_ measuring.

 * **(B)** Due to the aforementioned caching of top-level values and some quirks around the semantics of `do` notation, we need to put our benchmark after at least one `<-` binding.
 Otherwise, the result of the benchmark would be cached and we would only measure the time for accessing the cache.

 * **(C)** We put the code we want to benchmark into a non-trivial context to reflect its expected usage.
 If we dropped the `acc +`, then `get (lens @"field1") r` would be in tail position of the `step` function and hence not cause a stack allocation.
 However, in most use cases the `get` function will be part of a more complex expression and its result will be pushed onto the stack.
-Thus, it seems fair to benchmark the cost of running the `get` plus the pushing onto the stack.
-The additional cost of the addition is removed by the differential benchmarking technique.
+Thus, it seems fair to benchmark the cost of running `get` _plus_ pushing onto the stack.
+The extra cost of the addition is removed by the differential benchmarking technique.

 ## First numbers